george24601/notes/java/springCloud/cloudConfig.md

 /{application}/{profile}[/{label}]

-Possible to use webhook, follow up => spring cloud message bus

 This repository implementation maps the {label} parameter of the HTTP resource to a git label (commit id, branch name or tag).
 If the git branch or tag name contains a slash ("/") then the label in the HTTP URL should be specified with the special string "(_)" instead (to avoid ambiguity with other URL paths).
 For example, if the label is foo/bar, replacing the slash would result in a label that looks like foo(_)bar.

-TODO: Placeholders in Git URI

 If you don’t use HTTPS and user credentials, SSH should also work out of the box when you store keys in the default directories (~/.ssh) and the uri points to an SSH location, e.g. "git@github.com:configuration/cloud-configuration"